tiby312/broccoli-project/README.md

  ### Parallelism

+ **WARNING**: Heterogenous cpus are becoming popular where you might have some high power cores and some low power cores.
+To get consistent performance on a system, you will have to set the thread affinity to make rayon's threadpools only run on one group type.
+This makes writing system independent code very hard.
+Consider sticking to single threaded unless you are able to tweak the parallel performance.
+The gains from simply using the broccoli algorithm dominate over the gains for making it parallel, so just using broccoli but sticking to sequential might be enough for your usecase.

  Parallel versions of construction and colliding pair finding functions are provided.
 They use [rayon](https://crates.io/crates/rayon) under the hood which uses work stealing to parallelize divide and conquer style recursive functions.